bigskysoftware/chill/chill-script/README.md

 The Chill Template Language is Yet Another Templating Language (YATL) for the JVM.

-CTL is designed to be relatively simple and lightweight, but is not overly concerned with pure rendering performance.
+CTL is designed to be relatively simple and lightweight, it is not overly concerned with pure rendering performance.
-Rather it is focused on developer productivity with:

-* Automatic detection of developer mode, with hot reload
-* Good parse error messages
-* Good runtime error messages
-* An easy-to-configure setup
-* A high level language with features that make producing correct HTML easy

 ## Syntax